turingschool/frontend-mod-1-prework/section1/relection.md

 5. In your own words, what is a variable?
 How would you explain it to a 5 year old?

 A variable has a name and a value.
 We can name our variable anything that we want, but it should explain the value.
-For example if the value is 'John' then the variable name could be name.
+For example if the value is 'John' then the variable name could be 'name'.
 When you are declaring a variable, you always need to put var, let, or const before it.
 Declaring a variable looks like this.

 ```
 var name = 'John';